 So, how does fentanyl kill you, and what amount is considered deadly?
 The truth is, there is no standard amount of fentanyl use that can kill anybody.
 Some can experience overdose and death at 1 mg of fentanyl, but others take more.
 This is because of several factors such as:

-- Drug tolerance: People who have a history of substance abuse may be able to handle higher amounts of the drug, although it is not certain up to what extent.
+- Drug tolerance: People who have a history of substance use disorder may be able to handle higher amounts of the drug, although it is not certain up to what extent.

 - Mixture of other substances: Street fentanyl drugs are laced with other substances such as cocaine, heroin, or MDMA.
 The reactions between these chemicals can cause dangerous and even life-threatening effects.